-dates and times for regular registration in September given in the University Diary (see centre pages of this Dendar).
+The dates and times for regular registration in September are given in the University Diary (see centre pages of this Calendar).

-Late Registration
+4. Late Registration

-payment of a late fee of \$10.00, a student may register after the final day for regular registration but the expirary of the time limits specified in lademic Regulation 13B.
+On payment of a late fee of \$10.00, a student may register after the final day for regular registration but before the expirary of the time limits specified in Academic Regulation 13B.

-Alterations in Timetable
+5. Alterations in Timetable

-University reserves the right, in special circumto change the times of a course from those number of students registered for a course is Execute to warrant it being offered, that course may be cancelled by the Dean of the Faculty.
+The University reserves the right, in special circumstances, to change the times of a course from those advertised in the official timetable.

-Cancellation of Courses
+6. Cancellation of Courses